8 Winter Activities to Do in Banff National Park

 Woman standing behind a screen illuminated with lights at Nightrise on the Banff Gondola

-Take the Banff Gondola at Night for Dinner and Art
+2. Take the Banff Gondola at Night for Dinner and Art

-Go Spelunking on a Cave Tour with Canmore Cave Tours
+3. Go Spelunking on a Cave Tour with Canmore Cave Tours

 Unbound Merino Men's Long Sleeve Shirt

-Visit a Frozen Waterfall at Johnston Canyon
+4. Visit a Frozen Waterfall at Johnston Canyon

-Located less than an hour from Banff, Johnston Canyon is an incredible limestone canyon that has been carved by water and erosion over thousands of years.
-It is a very popular place to visit in all seasons but in winter the rivers and waterfalls freeze making it even more spectacular to walk along the metal boardwalks along the river.
-There are two ways to see Johnston canyon, through a self guided hike or with a professional tour guide.
+Located less than an hour from Banff, Johnston Canyon is an incredible limestone canyon that has been carved steadily by water and erosion over thousands of years.
+This is a very popular place to visit in all seasons, but in winter, the rivers and waterfalls freeze and make it even more spectacular.
+You’ll get to walk along the metal boardwalks along the frozen river, admiring the sparkling ice in the snowy landscape.

 Water at the frozen Johnston Canyon in Banff National Park